Im Just A Bill

 Current bills:

-SB220 Kratom Consumer Protection Act introduced and referred to Senate Judicary 1/13/2023.
-PASSED HOUSE 3/10/23.
-PASSED SENATE 3/11/23.
-Regulates kratom and hemp products – retailers must obtain special permits, testing is required, penalties are harsher than in other states, over 21.
+SB220 Kratom Consumer Protection Act Regulates kratom and hemp products – retailers must obtain special permits, testing is required, penalties are harsher than in other states, over 21.
+PASSED SIGNED BY GOVERNOR 3/23/23

 Sponsors: Sen. Jack Woodrum, jack.woodrum@wvsenate.gov, (304) 357-7849.
 Sen. Vince Deeds, vince.deeds@wvsenate.gov, (304) 357-7959.